Axis-Fi/axis-core/design/FEATURES.md

 ### Hooks

-Uniswap V4
+Hooks are an expansion of the callback function in Bond Protocol V1, modelled after Uniswap V4 hooks.

+The callback function in Bond Protocol V1 offered flexibility to the auction owner.
+For example:

-Expansion of V1 callback function.
-Provides some flexibility, e.g. enables the auction owner to mint tokens upon purchase.
-Quote tokens also sent to the callback to give owner flexibility of where to send them.
+- Enables the auction owner to mint tokens upon purchase
+- Quote tokens also sent to the callback to give owner flexibility of where to send them.

+Hooks in the V2 protocol provide further flexibility and customisation for the auction owner.
+For example:

-Custom logic at other places in the transaction. before payment, between payment and payout, after payout.
+- Custom logic at other places in the transaction, such as before payment, between payment and payout, after payout, settlement

-Hooks/callbacks will not be gated/whitelisted in V2 (unlike V1)
+Unlike in V1, hooks will not be gated.

-Could also be available upon settlement.

 Security risks:

+- There are inherent security risks in running arbitrary code
-- Need to check balances.
-After each step, or only at the end?
-Invariants.
+- There will be a need to check balances to ensure that after each step (or at the end), invariants are not broken

-TODO purchase hooks

 ### Fees

-Current system:
+#### V1

 - Purchase
 - Protocol fee (to BP treasury)